TurtleTools/portein/README.md

 ax.scatter(points[highlight_residues, 0], points[highlight_residues, 1], color="black", size=50)
 ```
 ![highlight points](7lc2_highlight.png)
+- Use the returned fig and ax objects to modify the final figure.

 <a name="2dprojection">1</a>: https://stackoverflow.com/a/2970340 - Optimal rotation of 3D model for 2D projection